Th1b0/Cara-Music/README.md

 ## How it Works

 The application works by querying the Spotify API for the user's playlists and the tracks within them.
 The tracks are then rendered on the site.
-When a user selects a track to play, the server looks for it on YouTube.
+When a user selects a track to play, the server looks for it on YouTube Music.
 If the Spotify track and the YouTube track match, it is streamed from YouTube Music to the app.

 ## Future Plans